PennLINC/qsirecon/docs/input_data.rst

 UK BioBank Preprocessed Data
 ============================

-To use the UK BioBank preprocessed dMRI data, specify ``--recon-input-pipeline ukb``.
+To use the UK BioBank preprocessed dMRI data, specify ``--input-type ukb``.
 Note that the transforms to/from MNI space are not able to be used at this time.
 This means that a new spatial normalization will have to be estimated in order to use any of the workflows that require one.